Spatial Coupling as a Proof Technique: Introduction

 \section{Introduction}

 Spatially coupled codes were introduced in \cite{felstrom-zigangirov} under the name of convolutional LDPC codes.
 It was recently proved in \cite{shrini-tom-ruedi-universal} that spatial coupling can be used as a paradigm to build graphical models on which belief-propagation algorithms perform essentially optimally.
 The list of applications of this paradigm has expanded in the past years, to include coding and compressed sensing, to name two of the most important ones (see \cite{shrini-tom-ruedi-universal} for a review of history and references).
 But spatial coupling can also become useful in a different way: as a theoretical tool that improves understanding of uncoupled systems.
-More specifically, sometimes it is much easier to prove that (i) a property of a graphical model holds under spatial coupling than for the uncoupled version.
+More specifically, (i) it is sometimes easier to prove that a property of a graphical model holds under spatial coupling than it is for the uncoupled version.
 If that is the case, and if (ii) the coupled and the uncoupled scenarios are equivalent with respect to that property, then we obtain a proof that the uncoupled graphical system has the said property.

 In this paper we prove a statement of type (ii) in the case of LDPC codes.
-Namely, we prove that the conditional entropy in the infinite blocklength limit is the same for the coupled and uncoupled versions of the code.
-This enables us to derive the equality of the MAP thresholds for coupled and uncoupled codes and allows us to conclude that the Maxwell Conjecture \cite{ruediger-tom-book} (a result of type (i), which we already know holds for coupled ensembles) also holds for uncoupled systems.
-Our treatment is general enough to provide a recipe for similar results for many types of graphical models that exhibit so-called Nishimori symmetry (of which channel symmetry is a special case).
+Namely, we prove Theorem \ref{main-thm} which states that the conditional entropy in the infinite blocklength limit is the same for the coupled and uncoupled versions of the code.
+This enables us to derive the equality of the MAP thresholds for coupled and uncoupled codes (Corollary \ref{cor-main-thm}).
+We then present three applications of this result.
+The first one, Equation \eqref{max-construction}, is a proof of the Maxwell construction (see \cite{ruediger-tom-book} Chap 4, Sec.
+4.12, p.
+257): we already know that this conjecture holds for coupled ensembles \cite{shrini-tom-ruedi-universal} (a result of type (i)) and here we deduce that it also holds for the uncoupled systems.
+Then, using the freshly-proven Maxwell construction conjecture, we derive two more results, namely Theorems \ref{th-4} and \ref{th-6}.
+The first one states the equality of the BP and MAP GEXIT curves above the MAP threshold (see conjecture 1 in \cite{measson} and Sec III.B \cite{macris07} for a related discussion) and the second implies the exactness of the replica-symmetric formula for the conditional entropy (see conjecture 1 in \cite{Montanari05tightbounds} and Sec III.B in \cite{macris07}).
+Our treatment is general enough to provide a potential recipe for similar results for many types of graphical models.